microsoft/fluentui/docs/react-v9/contributing/rfc-process.md

 - Do list primary stakeholders and participants.
 - Don't use RFC's as a method to document a pattern.
 They are not tutorials, they are a method for gathering feedback.
 - Do list when a decision needs to be made by, a solution implemented or next steps taken.
 - Don't let RFC's sit forever.
-If a topic isn't going to move forward, close the PR in a timely manor.
+If a topic isn't going to move forward, close the PR in a timely manner.
 - Do shop your RFC around.
 Just because it is posted does not imply it will be read.
 The author should be active in following up with stakeholders.
 - Don't reveal proprietary business plans in an RFC.
 - Do plug your RFC at the tech syncs to get it the attention it deserves.